-Totally bummed that his girlfriend and swamp friends were all out of town I volunteered to go on its maiden voyage.
+Totally bummed that his swamp friends were all out of town I volunteered to go on its maiden voyage.
 This is a big deal, actually because I was involved in canoeing ordeal once that was so miserable I vowed to never get in a boat without a motor again.
-So when Lumberjack showed up with a canoe with an electric motor I was in!
+Ever, ever, again.
+So when Lumberjack showed up with a canoe with an electric motor I was in.

 We decided to go to the weir on Bonita Grande Road and go down the Imperial River to the boat ramp.
 I ended up having a volunteer take us and drop us off to avoid that “go get a car to get back to the truck” situation.